 Descriptions and trail maps for the nature preserves we protect are below.
 The trail maps list activities allowed/not allowed on each nature preserve.
 Please review those when planning your visit.

 Over the years, we’ve protected many of the best features of the southwestern Wisconsin landscape, including scenic bluffs, the last remaining piece of native prairie on the La Crosse Terrace, top-notch cold-water trout streams, and various archeological resources.

-Together with you, we offer thousands of acres of recreational land to the public.
-Our land protection work preserves scenic beauty, protects wildlife habitat and provides opportunities for hiking, cross-country skiing, bird watching, hunting, fishing, biking, and nature photography.
+With community support, our land protection work preserves scenic beauty, protects wildlife habitat and provides opportunities for hiking, cross-country skiing, bird watching, hunting, fishing, biking, and nature photography.
 We encourage public use, but we ask that our recreational use policy be followed as well as all state laws, local ordinances and our hunting guidelines.